 What Is A 1031 Exchange?

 The term comes from the section 1031 IRS code, and it allows real estate investors to swap investment properties for deferment of capital gains taxes.
 An investor sells one property and uses the proceeds to purchase another within a specific timeline.
 Investors must meet all the conditions, such as doing like-kind exchanges only and meeting the timeframes stipulated.
 Failure to do so can lead to tax implications.
 Only real property that is not a personal residence is allowed, which means intangible property does not qualify.

 How 1031 exchanges work

 Under section 1031, any proceeds you receive after selling a property are taxable.
 In a like-kind exchange, the proceeds from the property sale must be transferred to a qualified intermediary instead of being transferred to the seller.
 The intermediary then transfers the sale proceeds to the seller of the replacement property.
 A qualified intermediary is a company or a person who facilitates the exchange by holding the funds obtained from the sale of the property until they are transferred to the person selling the replacement property.
-The intermediary does not have any other formal relationship with the parties exchanging the property.
+The intermediary has no other formal relationship with the parties exchanging the property.

 Below are some of the reasons why you may consider a 1031 exchange:

 - To diversify your assets or to seek a property with better return prospects

 - If you own an investment real estate property, you could seek a managed property instead of managing the property yourself.